Evan Peters will be playing Jeffery Dahmer in Ryan Murphy's Netflix series Monster

 Monster: The Jeffrey Dahmer Story does not have an expected release date yet.

-- Evan Peters will be playing Jeffery Dahmer in Ryan Murphy’s Netflix series Monster - 25th March 2021
+- Evan Peters will be playing Jeffrey Dahmer in Ryan Murphy’s Netflix series Monster - 25th March 2021

 - Hannah Montana’s Rockstar ID generator: How it works and where to find the website - 25th March 2021